-Click here to visit Pine Country Publishing to see all of the books available from Jaimie Hall Bruzenak and all of the other RV Lifestyle Expert Authors
+Click here to visit Pine Country Publishing to see all the books available from Jaimie Hall Bruzenak and all of the other RV Lifestyle Expert Authors

 Do you think you and your spouse or partner can live together 24 hours a day, seven days a week in 240 square feet of space - more or less?
 Put that way, it seems daunting, yet thousands do so happily in a recreational vehicle or RV!

 When you consider that for many of these couples, one or both have been working and out of the house for years until right before they take off together in their RV, it means two adjustments.
 Not only do they adjust to living in a tiny space, but they are also adjusting to living together constantly.
 Either one can be a big adjustment.
 Adjusting to both together can strain the relationship.
 A little knowledge and planning can ease the way into all this togetherness.

 At first, it may seem like you are on vacation.
 And you are.
 That is familiar and you have past behavior to draw on.
 As the days move on, it may feel like too much togetherness.
 How do you cope?
 Here are two important suggestions from other RVers for tips on living together 24-7 in an RV:

 1. You and your spouse must like each other.